 What’s the catch?
 We started out saying that the S21 Ultra is Samsung’s vision of excess, but you’ll have to let go of what doesn’t fit into the company’s roadmap.
 Gone is the microSD card slot for expandable storage, and say goodbye to MST (being able to use Samsung Pay with credit card machine even if they didn't have NFC).
 You won’t find a charger inside of the box either; like Apple, Samsung cites e-waste as the reason the power brick isn’t included.

 If you only just got over the lack of a 3.5mm headphone jack in Samsung smartphones, brace yourself for these changes – we have seen some diehards in our YouTube video comments proclaim “no microSD, no sale”.
 But there’s enough positive change here to offset any minor discomfort, enough that we're now confident this ‘Ultra’ phone finally lives up to its name.

-And while other impressive smartphones have launched since we first reviewed this - including the OnePlus 9 Pro and Xiaomi Mi 11 - the Samsung Galaxy S21 Ultra remains our pick for the best smartphone available as of July 2021.
+And while other impressive smartphones have launched since we first reviewed this - including the iPhone 13, OnePlus 9 Pro and Xiaomi Mi 11 - the Samsung Galaxy S21 Ultra remains our pick for the best smartphone available as of November 2021.

 Samsung Galaxy S21 Ultra price and release date